-Austin, which started as an 19th century settlement along the Colorado River, has been the capital of Texas since 1839.
-Today it is a bustling city known for it’s music, large university, booming economy and vibrant restaurant and bar scene.
+Austin, which started as a 19th century settlement along the Colorado River, has been the capital of Texas since 1839.
+Today it is a bustling city known for its music, large university, booming economy and vibrant restaurant and bar scene.
 A liberal bastion in an otherwise conservative state, the local mantra is “keep Austin Weird” and there are indeed some unusual things to see and do here.
-Austin is further distinguished from the rest of Texas by being a young city: in addition to the more than 50,000 students at the University of Texas aged 18-22; Austin has a large 20-30-something population drawn by the tech-industry, film and music industries here.
+Austin is further distinguished from the rest of Texas by being a young city: in addition to the more than 50,000 students at the University of Texas aged 18-22; Austin has a large 20-30-something population drawn here by the tech, film and music industries.
 From cowboy to hipster culture… you’ll sample it all.

-MORNING: Your day will begin your day at the Texas History Museum to see why Texas is more of a nation with than a mere state as you gain an overarching understanding of the breadth and depth of the local history and culture.
+MORNING: Your day will begin at the Texas History Museum to see why Texas is more of a nation than a mere state as you gain an overarching understanding of the breadth and depth of the local history and culture.

 AFTERNOON: After lunch, you'll head head west to get a glimpse of the city skyline with views out over the hill country and take a gentle after lunch stroll.
 Then back into the downtown area…

-OPTION: Kayaking on the Colorado on your own
+OPTION: Kayaking on Austin’s Colorado River on your own.

 EARLY EVENING: Austin’s unofficial animal mascot is the Mexican Free-Tailed Bat.
 These migratory bats fly out from under the area’s bridges at sunset offering natural mosquito control.
 Watching them take flight at sunset is part of a quintessential visit to Austin during the season.

 DINNER: One of your guide’s favorite spots.